Concessionary fares on the British railway network: Esk Valley Railcard

-This costs £12.00 per year, and gives a discount of 34% on all Standard Day, Cheap Day and Saver tickets in the area of validity.
-This covers journeys between Whitby and Great Ayton inclusive, and also for journeys from these stations to the other stations on the line - Nunthorpe, Gypsy Lane, Marton and Middlesbrough.
-The 34% discount, and accompanying child discount (again subject to the £1.00 minimum fare), is also available on the Tees Day Ranger ticket, which offers unlimited journeys on the route in one day; and on return tickets on the North Yorkshire Moors Railway, a preserved railway running from Grosmont to Pickering.
+This costs £15.00 per year, and gives a discount of 33% on all Standard Day, Cheap Day and Saver tickets in the area of validity.
+This covers journeys between Whitby and Middlesbrough, and North Yorkshire Moors Railway trains between Whitby and Pickering.
 Cardholders must be aged 16 or over, and no co-holders can be named, but up to four accompanied children can travel at a 60% discount on the standard Child fare (subject to a £1.00 minimum fare).
 The Railcard is only available to residents living in the boroughs of Stockton-on-Tees, Middlesbrough and Redcar and Cleveland and the Hambleton, Scarborough and Ryedale districts of North Yorkshire.
 All revenue raised through the sale of these Railcards is used by the Esk Valley Railway Development Company, a not-for-profit organisation which runs the line as a "Community Railway", to maintain and improve the line.

 Heart of Wales Line Railcard

-Introduced in May 2000, this costs £5.00 for one year, and is available to residents aged 16 or over of certain postal districts along the line of the route, which runs from Swansea to Shrewsbury.
+Introduced in May 2000, this costs £15.00 for one year, and is available to residents aged 16 or over of certain postal districts along the line of the route, which runs from Swansea to Shrewsbury.
 A 34% discount is available on all fares for journeys between any two stations on the route.
-Up to two children can accompany the cardholder for a flat fare of £2.00.
+Up to two children can accompany the cardholder for a flat fare of £2.00 each.
 The Railcard may be purchased at Llandrindod station, or by postal application.
 The scheme was relaunched and extended on 29 September 2005.

 Highland Railcard

-This costs £7.50 per year, and is available to applicants aged 16 or over who live in certain areas of the north and west Highlands of Scotland - principally the IV and KW postal districts.
-A 50% discount is available for the cardholder for all journeys on the following routes, with up to two children accompanying the cardholder being charged a £2.00 flat fare:
+This costs £15.00 per year, and is available to applicants aged 16 or over who live in certain areas of the north and west Highlands of Scotland - principally the IV and KW postal districts.
+A 50% discount is available for the cardholder for all journeys on the following routes: